-- Prices of precious and base metals and other minerals are highly volatile, and there are times when there is minimal availability of equity financing for mineral exploration and development; - The Company's future performance is primarily tied to the outcome of future drilling results and the overall financial markets; and - Current financial markets will likely be volatile in Canada for the remainder of calendar 2024, reflecting ongoing economic concerns and the wars in Ukraine and the Middle East, albeit under conditions of monetary easing, as well as uncertainties around changes in executive administrations in Canada, the US, and other countries.
+- Prices of precious and base metals and other minerals are highly volatile, and there are times when there is minimal availability of equity financing for mineral exploration and development; - The Company's future performance is primarily tied to the outcome of future drilling results and the overall financial markets; and - Current financial markets will likely be volatile in Canada for the remainder of calendar 2025, reflecting ongoing economic concerns, wars in Ukraine and the Middle East, new US tariffs, as well as uncertainties around changes in executive administrations in Canada, the US, and other countries.
 The actual and perceived impacts of these and other macro influences may have a material adverse effect on the global economy and the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 Companies worldwide have been negatively affected by these trends.
-As a result, the Company may have difficulties raising equity financing for mineral exploration and development, particularly without excessively diluting the interest of current shareholders.
+As a result, the Company may have difficulties raising equity financing for mineral exploration and development, particularly without excessively diluting the interest of current shareholders. - Emergent geopolitical dynamics between the United States' new executive administration and the Government of Canada-including changing tariff conditions-may create uncertainty in commodities markets and trade relations between the two countries.
+As the US executive administration is still new, how these dynamics ultimately solidify is unclear.